 Heartwarming and emotional documentary narrated by Morgan Freeman of the Emperor penguins harrowing march to reach the safe place where they can grow their families, all in the name of love.
 This film makes the penguins seem almost human.

 Available on Netflix DVD.
-Watch free with Amazon Prime.
-Blu-Ray available here.
+Blu-Ray available on Amazon here.

 There are several different movie and TV versions of this beloved children’s work of literature.
 My favorite stars Shirley Temple.
 In it orphan Heidi is taken in by her curmudgeonly grandfather in the Alps.
 Not surprisingly, she wins his heart.
 Starring Shirley Temple.